marlomgirardi/eslint-config/eslint-config-mg-react/README.md

 # eslint-config-mg-react

-This package have every common rules that we use.
+This package have every React based ruoes

 ## Usage